 A great example of neuromarketing in action is GlaxoSmithKline (GSK).
 GSK uses iMotions for its Shopper Capability and User Experience with focus groups inside their lab setting.
 They test shop layout, product packaging, e-commerce, shopper toolkits, and everything relating to shopper decisions.

 Research Tools: iMotions software, Eye tracking, ECG (electrocardiography), EEG (electroencephalography), GSR (Galvanic Skin Response or Electrodermal Activity or EDA)

 Conclusion: UX researchers are increasingly using biosensors to advance their understanding.
 These methods are best used in combination with traditional methodologies that provide the foundation of understanding, while the biosensors provide the data for a deeper comprehension of user experience.

-MYTH 4: Mobile advertising is a great way to reach your audience – Somewhat false
+Mobile advertising is a great way to reach your audience – Somewhat false

 Neuromarketing in Mobile Advertising